autoloadnextpost/alnp-facebook-pixel-tracking/readme.txt

 * Toggle Comments to Hide or Show<br />
 * Multilingual Support for WPML and Polylang<br />

-On top of that you also get:
+On top of that you also get:<br />

 * Email Support<br />
 * and many more features and add-ons to follow.

 [Find out more](https://autoloadnextpost.com/pro/?utm_source=wordpressorg&utm_medium=wp.org&utm_campaign=after-features-info-link) | [Sign up to be notified >>](http://eepurl.com/bvLz2H)

-This plugin is created and maintained by [Sébastien Dumont](https://sebastiendumont.com).

 **More information**